selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `nodes_count` - (Required) Number of worker nodes in the node group.
 Changing this resizes the node group if `enable_autoscale` is false.

+* `install_nvidia_device_plugin` - (Required) Boolean flag indicates if nvidia device plugin and GPU drivers installation was requested.
+Positive value is only suitable for `flavor_id` with GPU.
+In other cases with positive value - 400 (Bad request) status code will be returned from API.

 * `cpus` - (Optional) Number of vCPUs for each node.
 Can be skipped only when `flavor_id` is set.
 Changing this creates a new node group.
 Learn more about [Configurations](https://docs.selectel.ru/en/cloud/managed-kubernetes/node-groups/configurations/).

 * `ram_mb` - (Optional) Amount of RAM in MB for each node.
 Can be skipped only when `flavor_id` is set.
 Changing this creates a new node group.
 Learn more about [Configurations](https://docs.selectel.ru/en/cloud/managed-kubernetes/node-groups/configurations/).